Riphagen: Plot

 At the height of WWII in the Netherlands, Dries Riphagen and one of his associates find a Jewish woman in hiding; however, he informs the woman, Esther Schaap, that he wants to help her and other Jews in hiding, claiming because he was married to a Jewish girl who died.
 He treats Esther with hospitality and even has his photo taken with her, eventually gaining her trust.
 She tells all the other Jews she knows who are in hiding that they can trust Riphagen with their valuables.

-During the Second World War, Riphagen is able to profit in a co-operation with the German occupiers as an untrustworthy ally of the German Security Service (the SD).
+During the Second World War, Riphagen was able to profit in a co-operation with the German occupiers as an untrustworthy ally of the German Security Service (the SD).
 It was his task, together with his "colleagues" from the Dutch underworld, to uncover and track down Jewish property, which was to be seized by the German government.

 A young Dutch man, Jan, is part of the resistance that is led by his best friend, Gerrit van der Veen.
 They are able to sabotage the Nazis' agendas by posing as Nazi officers and taking away hundreds of files from a Nazi printing headquarter.
 Jan is very valuable to the resistance because of his position as a policeman in the SD during the Nazi occupation.
 The resistance group also makes fake identification cards to help their efforts in sabotaging the Nazis and collaborators.

 A woman named Betje Wery, whose parents are already in a concentration camp in Poland, is apprehended by authorities at a train station.
 She is threatened with deportation to the concentration camps unless she helps Riphagen and the Nazis with information on resistance members and Jews in hiding.
 She gives herself the alias of Bella and befriends one of Jan's resistance friends, Charly.
 He takes her to their meeting place, where she meets the other members, including Jan.
 While making out in the car, she sees Jan's SD card, fearing she's been caught, she abruptly leaves, and Jan goes home to his sleeping wife, Lena.

 Riphagen eventually falls in love with a local woman, whom he meets when she is covering a work shift for her waitress sister, at a restaurant that is frequented by him.
 Although brutal with others, he showers Greetje with love, and she is unaware of his true nature.
 They eventually marry and move into a beautiful house that was stolen from its trusting Jewish owners, who were deported to a concentration camp after handing the keys over to Riphagen.
 Greetje thinks her husband is actually part of the Dutch resistance and is helping Jews by keeping their money and property safe until after the war.